You can tailor your EMBA by choosing any elective from the following list.

 - You should be able to articulate why certain behaviours that run counter to sound governance may result in detriment to the client, the firm, or even the sound functioning of the industry as a whole.

-Derivatives and Risk Management has been created to enhance the online options available to students, giving them greater flexibility.
+Topics on Derivatives has been created to enhance the online options available to students, giving them greater flexibility.

 The aim of the course is to help students understand the sources of risk in corporations and financial institutions, and to provide a clear understanding of the nature and practical use of modern derivative instruments, both exchange traded and over the counter, in managing these risks.